 4. Learn Spanish

-Few places in Latin America are better than Bolivia for studying Spanish.
+Few places in South America are better than Bolivia for studying Spanish.
 For one, it’s one of the cheapest countries in the region.
 There are tons of great Spanish schools in La Paz and Sucre with good reputations and good results.
 Get beyond “una mas cervesa, por favor” and start to have more meaningful interactions with locals by learning the language.

 5. Explore a National Park (or Two)